kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ### <h4 id="header-4_2_3">Lab steps to configure OpenSTA for post-synth timing analysis</h4>

-We will do STA on the initial picorv32a design which had timing violations.First we need to run the synthesis using the following commands in openlane directory:
+We have do STA on the picorv32a design which had timing violations.First we will run the synthesis using the following commands in openlane directory

     docker
     ./flow.tcl -interactive